IAME Justicialista: Development

 On the 30 of November 1949 the then President of the Argentine Nation Juan Domingo Perón signed a decree by which a military factory in Cordoba, until then used by the Navy, would be retooled for motor vehicle production.

-Lacking any form of basic technical know-how and without the time or money for proper research and development, German DKW cars were bought from abroad and reverse-engineered.
-The original DKW two-cylinder engine was deemed to small for larger cars and a two-stroke Puch V engine was proposed.
+Lacking any form of basic technical know-how and without the time or money for proper research and development, German DKW cars were bought from abroad and reverse engineered.
+The original DKW two-cylinder engine was deemed too small for larger cars and a two-stroke Puch V engine was proposed.

 Production

 From the beginning the Justicialista was designed as a more jingoistic alternative and marketed towards the middle class.
 The assembly lines were operated by workers with military backgrounds and the factory managers employed a military management approach, which rendered the factories as extensions of the barracks.
-Less than 200 units were allegedly produced and it never became commercially available.
+Less than 200 units were allegedly produced, and it never became commercially available.